-If possible, an assessment review of the records of the child's proficiency in his/her first language is advisable, for example, translated transcripts from a newcomer's previous school, and test information.
+If possible, an assessment of the child's proficiency in his/her first language is advisable since this can give the Language Assessment Committee (LAC) more enhanced data about the child's learning, comprehension, and retention of information.
 The data will also be valuable for future reference in the unlikely event the LEP child is referred for a special education evaluation; if this were to occur, a disability in English would have to be reflected in the first language as well.

-Two resources would be necessary for a formal language assessment to take place.
+Two resources would be necessary for a formal first language assessment to take place:

 - 1. A first language assessment tool; and - 2.
-A test administrator or outside interpreter who is fluent in the child's first language and understands the child's culture.
+A test administrator who is fluent in the child's first language and understands the child's culture.